Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Venturing beyond symmetric phase

 or if $\bar{w}_{6,1} \sim k \mathcal{O}(1)$,

-For $k$ fixed, taking the limit $\beta \to \infty$ imposes $\bar{\kappa} \to 0$.
-Interestingly, this condition concerns what could be called global magnetization.
-When $\lambda \to 0$ (vanishing tensorial disorder), the system exhibits a second-order phase transition reminiscent of the ferromagnetic transition for which the $\mu=0$ component of the $M_\mu$ field becomes macroscopic ($M_0\propto \sqrt{N}$), as we showed in our previous work \cite{lahoche2024largetimeeffectivekinetics} in the limit $N\to \infty$.
-In other words, we expect that as the magnitude of the vacuum $M^{(0)}$ becomes large, the flow reaches a regime where the effective matrix-like disorder is very large compared to the rank $3$ disorder $J_{i_1 i_2 i_3}$.
-The condition \eqref{conditioncritical} means that the theory must be in its critical regime:
+For fixed $k$, taking the limit $\beta \to \infty$ implies $\bar{\kappa} \to 0$.
+Interestingly, this condition pertains to what may be termed global magnetization.
+As $\lambda \to 0$ (vanishing tensorial disorder), the system exhibits a second-order phase transition reminiscent of a ferromagnetic transition, in which the $\mu=0$ component of the $M_\mu$ field becomes macroscopic ($M_0 \propto \sqrt{N}$), as demonstrated in our previous work \cite{lahoche2024largetimeeffectivekinetics} in the $N \to \infty$ limit.
+In other words, we expect that as the magnitude of the vacuum $M^{(0)}$ increases, the flow reaches a regime where the effective matrix-like disorder is much larger than the rank-$3$ disorder $J_{i_1 i_2 i_3}$.
+Condition \eqref{conditioncritical} implies that the theory must reside within its critical regime:

 and $\kappa \to 0$ as $k\to 0$.
 Expanding $G_k$ in power of $\beta$, we have:

 and:

 We move on to the derivation of the flow equations for the different couplings in the next subsection.